 No matter what the law, wearing a seatbelt makes sense.
 Years of research has clearly established that those that wear seatbelts are less likely to be seriously injured or killed in an accident.

+To see how this rule might apply in your case, we strongly recommend that you contact an experience car accident lawyer.
 If you or a loved one has suffered an injury, the experienced personal injury legal team at Roberts & Roberts is here to help with compassionate, aggressive representation.
 Please call 800-248-6000 or contact us for a free consultation.